Problem Statement Add/remove

 Purpose:

-Formulating a clear problem statement in development processes helps keep focus on the problem you are trying to solve, as well as defining who the user is and why this is an important problem to solve.
+Creating a relevant and actionable problem statement helps to navigate the problem solving process.
+A good problem statement creates a strong focus on the specific problem you are trying to solve, as well as defining who benefits from the solution and why this is an important problem to solve.

 Tips to include participants who are not able to: